-By Lyn Hughes, Dental Hygienist at DMG Children’s Rehabilitative Services
+By Lyn Hughes, dental hygienist, DMG Children’s Rehabilitative Services

 October is Dental Hygiene Month, which is somewhat ironic as Halloween, the day of the year where children probably get more candy than ever, is also in October.
 So, why not take this month to talk to your children about the importance of taking care of their teeth?